MicrosoftDocs/azure-docs/articles/azure-maps/drawing-requirements.md

 The DWG file for each level may contain a layer that defines the physical extents of walls, columns, and other building structure.

-* Walls must be drawn as Polygon, PolyLine (closed), Circle
+* Walls must be drawn as Polygon, PolyLine (closed), Circle.
 * The wall layer(s) should only contain geometry that's interpreted as building structure.

 An example of the Walls layer can be seen as the WALLS layer in the [sample Conversion Drawing package](https://github.com/Azure-Samples/am-creator-indoor-data-examples).